One thing homebuyers and renters frequently cite as a ‘must have’ is character.

-Period homes and interiorsThe first thing to do when buying a period home is to try to retain the main features of the property's era.
+When buying a period home, you should also try to retain the main features of the property's era.

-If those period features are looking worse for wear, this can be tempting.
+If your property’s period charm is waning, and features are looking a little worse for wear, it can be tempting to remove them.

 But a short hunt around a salvage yard can often yield some period gems, meaning you can replace like for like and maintain the lovely character of your period home.